hbons/org.sparkleshare.SparkleShare/README.md

 You can now start SparkleShare from the apps menu or by running `flatpak run org.sparkleshare.SparkleShare`.

-I've added two scripts to automate the build an installation steps after you've installed the GNOME runtime and SDK. `./build-stable.sh` builds the last released version, and `./build-nightly.sh` builds the last commit on [master](https://www.github.com/hbons/SparkleShare/tree/master).
+I've added two scripts to automate the build and installation steps after you've installed the GNOME runtime and SDK. `./build-stable.sh` builds the last released version, and `./build-nightly.sh` builds the last commit on [master](https://www.github.com/hbons/SparkleShare/tree/master).
 Simply rerun the script again to build any new commits.